ddialliance/sdtl/Articles/command-language/index.rst

 two or more files or dataframes into a new dataframe. **AppendDatasets** (Figure 4) combines rows from dataframes that share common variables.
-**MergeDatasets** (Figure 5) combines columns from dataframes that share rows referring to the same subjects or entities. **MergeDatasets** is a particularly complex operation, because there are different ways to determine which rows should be matched.
-The “SDTL Merge Gallery” includes more than thirty examples of merge commands in source languages with corresponding SDTL.
+**MergeDatasets** (Figure 5) combines columns from dataframes that share rows referring to the same subjects or entities.

 .. image:: append-datasets.png